canonical/craft-parts/docs/how-to/source-handler.rst

 .. note::
     Craft Parts does not install any required tools for custom source handlers.
-    The given handler will fail on a machine that does not have `rsync <https://rsync.samba.org/>`_ installed before the part is pulled.
+    The handler in this example will fail on a machine that does not have `rsync <https://rsync.samba.org/>`_ installed before the part is pulled.